In brief:

 If you have experienced sexual misconduct (including sexual assault and harassment), know that it is not your fault and that you are not alone.
 Support is available to you, both within UQ and through external community organisations.

 Support can look different for everyone.
 It might look like talking to a friend or family member about how you are feeling, or it could mean accessing professional support through a service like the SMSU.
 It is never too late to access support; you might choose to access support immediately following an experience of sexual assault or harassment, or you might want to access support years after the incident occurred.
+You can see your support options in the flowchart below.

 Need emergency support?